hear the conclusion

 In many of the Native American tribes of the past it was customary for a youth as he entered manhood to prove his worth by surreptitiously entering the camp of an "enemy" (who may well have been a friend the day before, and may again be the next day), steal his horse and other possessions, and maybe even kill the owner.
 To fail to accomplish such a deed would mean being considered less than a man.
 We see this mentality in many of the gangs of our fair country even today.
 In the Hindu culture there are those who will starve to death standing next to a healthy cow because they consider that cow to be their ancestor.
 Some go so far as to sacrifice their food to the rats of the temple for the same reason.
 During the Theocracy of Israel, if a person witnessed a breech of etiquette as given to them by God Himself, they were to bring that person, who may well be a beloved family member, before the elders, and be the first to cast a stone at that person.

-Our natural tendency to allow others to think for us have in the past (as well as now) created some dreadful consequences.
+Our natural tendency to allow others to think for us has in the past (as it does now) created some dreadful consequences.
 We see this on a minor scale with the Jim Jones and the Heaven's Gate episodes.
 And we see this on a major scale with the Nazis in Germany.
 We consider the people who become entangled in situations such these as deficient in their thinking.
 This is not true.
 They are merely following their natural tendencies, just as do you and I. We even see this tendency in Adam and Eve.
 We see that the natural tendency to follow our worst instincts caused the deluge of Noah's time.
 We see how it caused the Israelites to fall to the sway of the corrupt nations around them.
 We see it in what is to come during the Tribulation.
 And we see it today in the thousands of different church denominations, all opposed to one another.

 Each of us have made a choice to belong to one church or another.
 We may have conscientiously made an effort to choose a church that agrees with our way of thinking, or, which is more likely, caters to our interests and pleasures.
 But regardless of the reason for our choice, we have turned our thinking over to the doctrines of that church.
 Once we have made our choice of churches, we then abandon our decision-making process and expect those who make the policies of the church to take us to our final destination and to tell us what we should believe or what we should reject.
 We also expect our pastor and our elders to instruct us on what is right and what is wrong.
 We assume they have a direct contact with God and therefore they know what God desires of us.